-However, as the world's largest technical professional association, IEEE's membership has long been composed of engineers, scientists, and allied professionals.
+However, as the world's largest technical professional organization, IEEE's membership has long been composed of engineers, scientists, and allied professionals.
 These include computer scientists, software developers, information technology professionals, physicists, medical doctors, and many others in addition to IEEE's electrical and electronics engineering core.
 For this reason the organization no longer goes by the full name, except on legal business documents, and is referred to simply as IEEE.

 In the spring of 1884, a small group of individuals in the electrical professions met in New York, USA.
 They formed a new organization to support professionals in their nascent field and to aid them in their efforts to apply innovation for the betterment of humanity—the American Institute of Electrical Engineers, or AIEE for short.
 That October, the AIEE held its first technical meeting in Philadelphia, PA, USA.
 Many early leaders, such as founding President Norvin Green of Western Union, came from telegraphy.